 It’s an exciting time for technology and children on the autism spectrum!
-For this reason, researchers are studying how interactive apps and games can help people on the autism spectrum.
+For this reason, researchers are studying how learning apps can help people on the autism spectrum.

 Our goal is to help create a world where everyone has the tools to reach their full potential!
 In honor of World Autism Awareness Day, we did a study to learn how well the Lingokids app supports children on the autism spectrum.